BlueBaseJS/docs/key-concepts/hooks.md

 ### Handler Function

 There is also a much simpler shorthand version.
 Rather than setting the whole listener object, the handler function can be set directly.
-In this case, BlueRain will attempt to auto-generate a hook name.
+In this case, BlueBase will attempt to auto-generate a hook name.

 ```javascript
 const MyHookCollection = {